 Elastic Modulus: 2,818,000 lbf/in2 (19.43 GPa)

 Shrinkage: Radial: 6.0%, Tangential: 10.5%, Volumetric: 17.5%, T/R Ratio: 1.8

 Color/Appearance: Heartwood is yellow to golden brown, with irregular brown, purple, or black streaks.
 Paler sapwood is about one inch thick and is solid yellow, lacking the contrasting streaks found in the heartwood.

 Grain/Texture: Grain tends to be straight or slightly interlocked; texture is medium with open pores.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; yellowish deposits in pores abundant; growth rings indistinct; rays not visible without lens; parenchyma vasicentric, aliform (winged and lozenge), and confluent.
+Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; yellowish deposits in pores abundant; growth rings indistinct; narrow rays not visible without lens, normal spacing; parenchyma vasicentric, aliform (winged and lozenge), and confluent.

 Rot Resistance: Rated as durable to very durable regarding decay resistance, with moderate resistance to insect attack.

 Workability: Tends to be difficult to work on account of its high density.
 Marblewood can have a moderate to severe blunting effect on tool cutters.
 Glues, turns, and finishes well—though there is a high risk of checking and resin exudation during drying.